audulus/rui/README.md

 Experimental Rust UI library, inspired by SwiftUI.
 Early days, but some stuff already works.

-rui is immediate mode (there is no retained tree of views), GPU rendered, and has richer layout options than other immediate mode UIs.
+rui is immediate mode (there is no retained tree of views), GPU rendered, updates reacitvely (when your state changes), and has richer layout options than other immediate mode UIs.

 [discord server](https://discord.gg/JCVVBU3sCN)